ewired/gjs-guide/docs/guides/gobject/subclassing.md

 obj.disconnect(handlerId);
 ```

-A default or **object handler** can be defined in the class, and the following attributes can also be changed in the signal declaration.
+A default signal handler (**object handler**) can be defined in the class, and
+the following attributes can also be changed in the signal declaration.

 | Key           | Default                         | Description                |
 |---------------|---------------------------------|----------------------------|